n0t-Me/dnsProxy/README.md

 4. Start the proxy `npm start` you will need to enter your sudo password since we are using port 53 ( priviliged port )

-5. Change your dns server to your local ip (either on your router if you want to filter the whole network or simply your computer)

-6. Enjoy (unless it crashes :P)
+5. Enjoy (unless it crashes :P)

 If you are using windows you may need to do some modifications you are on your own :)

+## Usage

+Now that everything is set you simply need to change your dns server to your computer from here you have two choices:

+1. Filter only ads on your computer

+2. Filter ads for the whole network

+You may probably want the second choice.
+So what you need to do is go to your router parameters, look for dns server (probably under DHCP conf), change it to your local ip.

+However if you want to filter only for your computer, just go to network parameters and change your dns server to `127.0.0.1` (loopback address) or set a new nameserver in /etc/resolv.conf